 Thomson brings years of experience as a Center Manager of CleanSlate's Glendale, Wisconsin center to Racine, and she feels strongly that CleanSlate fulfills the values it espouses.
 As just one example, Thomson recalls the experience of one patient who came to CleanSlate when she was eight months pregnant.
 Her insurance company didn't allow CleanSlate to provide services because the company was out of network.
 "We helped her work through her insurance issues so that she could remain with us," said Thomson.
 "The baby was born healthy, we helped her with DCS, and now this patient is maintaining her recovery and seeing us monthly.
 She is working with our Care Coordinator and the court system to get her other kids back.
 We are so excited to help with all aspects of this patient's recovery for a full life."

 "Every day I enjoy my job because I see a smile and see some hope in someone's eyes," Thomson continued.
 "We provide that to them at CleanSlate."

-For Capelli-Scheidt, joining CleanSlate's new Wisconsin center is also a personal experience.
+For Capelli-Scheidt, joining CleanSlate's new Wisconsin addiction treatment center is also a personal experience.
 "I was born and raised here, and am now raising my own family in Racine," she observed.
 "It means so much to me to work here and fight to make a difference against the opioid epidemic that is hurting my hometown community."

 A pioneer and leader in office-based, outpatient addiction medicine, CleanSlate is a rapidly expanding national medical group that provides treatment for the chronic disease of addiction, primarily opioid and alcohol use disorders.
 Founded in 2009 in response to the country’s growing opioid epidemic, CleanSlate’s physician-led centers utilize medication treatment and related therapies to treat patients who suffer from addiction and associated disorders, adhering to the highest quality, evidence-based practices.